 Having reviewed the investment management and advisory services provided by the Investment Manager and the Investment Advisor and having regard to the Fund's investment performance since the Fund's launch in May 2006, the directors are of the view that the portfolio should remain managed by the Investment Manager for the foreseeable future.

 Biographies

-As at 31 December 2023, the Board of Directors comprised five non-executive directors, four of whom were independent of the Investment Manager and its affiliates.
-On 30 June 2023 Mr Andrew Zychowski was appointed as an additional director.
+As at 31 December 2024, the Board of Directors comprised five non-executive directors, four of whom were independent of the Investment Manager and its affiliates.

 Directors

 Michael Phair, Chair